CW 100A: Introduction to Creative Writing

 CW 336A: Writing Wkshop: Screenwriting

 Students write one full-length feature film script (approximately 90-120 pages in length).
-Scripts discussed in class and in small groups outside of class.
-View movies and parts of movies in class as examples of the craft of screenwriting.
-Some viewing outside of class required.
+View movies and parts of movies as examples of the craft of screenwriting in and out of class.
 The film medium is perhaps the primary narrative art form of our time, entertaining but often not merely entertainment.
-Concentrate on serious screenwriting, attempt to tell complex and intellectually challenging stori
+Concentrate on serious screenwriting, attempt to tell complex and intellectually challenging stories by means of a visual rhetoric.

 CW 340: Avant-garde Poetry